-The IO500 is now accepting and encouraging submissions for the upcoming IO500 list revealed at ISC 2018 in Frankfurt, Germany.
+The IO500 is now accepting and encouraging submissions for the upcoming IO500 list revealed at Supercomputing 2018 in Dallas, Texas.
+We also announce the 10 node I/O challenge to encourage submission of small scale results.
 The benchmark suite is designed to be easy to run and the community has multiple active support channels to help with any questions.
-Please submit and we look forward to seeing many of you at ISC 2018!
+Please submit and we look forward to seeing many of you at SC 2018!
 Please note that submissions of all size are welcome; the site has customizable sorting so it is possible to submit on a small system and still get a very good per-client score for example.
 Additionally, the list is about much more than just the raw rank; all submissions help the community by collecting and publishing a wider corpus of data.
 More details below.

 The multi-fold goals of the benchmark suite are as follows: